beaverbuilder/documentation/beaver-builder/account/domain-manager.md

 1. Enter the domain name (e.g., `dev.example.com`) in the provided field.
 2. Click the **Submit** button.

-The Site Limit Checker will verify the domain against our [ruleset](license/activations.md) and provide you with the result.
+After submitting, the Site Limit Checker evaluates the domain against our [ruleset](license/activations.md) and displays the result.

 :::info